 I also installed shelving on the inside but never took any pictures of the process, so you’ll just have to assume it was I who did it and not a bunch of helper elves at night.
 A few coats of MinWax semi-gloss poly (ugh with light sanding) on all surfaces to seal it up and then… Boom goes the dynamite!
 Can I still use that phrase?
 That’s worse than “getting kreg’gy with it”.

 Final install went in this past weekend at the studio.
 The truck I used to drop it off had no AC and it was well into the 90’s that day.
 So I was extra sweaty this go round on delivery.
 Ha.
 There was a brief moment of panic when carrying the desk through the door and it started to look like we weren’t going to fit… but of course I never doubted my lack of measurements taken during our first consultation and I forgot my tape measure.
 I eye balled the door frame.
 Good enough right?
 Ha.

 Look the helper elves did install the shelves!

 I’m extremely happy with this final build.
 The color combos turned out great in my opinion (I mean, I was the one who did them) and the piece fits right at home in the space (I never doubted myself).
 Once again, thank you to Ja and Erin at Flow Cycle Studio for giving me a shot at this build.
-If you’re interested in plans to build your own desk or have any questions about the process and i’ll be happy to help!
+If you’re interested in plans to build your own desk or have any questions about the process CONTACT ME and i’ll be happy to help!